Please wait while we process your payment

 In "Benito Cereno," the narrator is Amasa Delano, the captain of a Massachusetts whaling ship.
 When the story begins, Captain Delano and his ship, the Bachelor's Delight, are anchored off the island of Santa Maria.
 The Delight is a sealer, or whaling ship.
 While anchored, the crew spots another ship coming toward the island.
 The new ship seems to be floating rather listlessly, and her sails are torn.
 Delano decides to send a boat over to investigate.

-The historical incident that "Benito Cereno" is based on is very similar to the one that Steven Spielberg's film Amistad was based upon.
-The film's plot is entirely sympathetic to the slaves.
+The historical incident that "Benito Cereno" is based on is very similar to the one that the 1997 film directed by Steven Spielberg Amistad was based upon.
+Not surprisingly, that film's plot is entirely sympathetic to the slaves.
 Their masters are shown to be cruel monsters who deserved their deaths, and the slaves are portrayed as righteous freedom fighters who want nothing more than to return home.
-Imagine if Spielberg had tried to make a film where the black slaves are the bad guys and the slavers, heroically defending themselves with pistols and rifles against the swords and hatchets of the slaves, are the good guys.
-In the 1990s, when Amistad was made, such a movie would have drawn massive protests—Spielberg would have been run out of the country.
-But "Benito Cereno," published in 1855 (during a time of great political turmoil over the issue of slavery, six years before the Civil War), provides that very scenario: the slaves, who are portrayed as both brutal and cunning, revolt against their masters and are thwarted by the efforts of well-armed white men.
-However, few critics believe that "Benito Cereno" is a pro-slavery story.
-Few men in America had had more contact with indigenous foreigners, living in their native homes of Africa or the Polynesian Islands, than Melville.
-Melville's brutally cunning slaves may have been somewhat inspired by his experiences living amongst cannibals, but Melville was also a product of New England, of Massachusetts and of the Transcendentalist movement—he was in the center of abolitionist activity, and he was never known to trouble his literary friends by expressing pro-slavery attitudes.
-It seems highly unlikely that in "Benito Cereno" Melville was deliberately trying to portray blacks as being rightly condemned to slavery; rather, it is an intriguing exploration of the relationship between blacks and whites.
-The story is surprisingly modern in its contemplation of racism, more than a hundred years before the civil rights movement.
+But what if, instead, filmmakers in 1997 made a movie in which the Black slaves are the bad guys and the slavers—heroically defending themselves with pistols and rifles against the swords and hatchets of the slaves—are the good guys?
+Such a film would certainly not have been made.
+However, "Benito Cereno," published in 1855 (during a time of great political turmoil over the issue of slavery, six years before the Civil War), provides such a scenario: the slaves—who are portrayed as both brutal and cunning—revolt against their masters and are thwarted by the efforts of well-armed white men.